nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

                     * hmmer
                     * interproscan
   ---------------  ------------------------------------------------------------------------------
-  detect.config     The path to the configuration file that store the detect method information
+  detect.config     The name of the configuration file that store the detect method information
   ---------------  ------------------------------------------------------------------------------
   cluster.tool      The method used to cluster the genes
                     option:

                     * DBSCAN
   ---------------  ------------------------------------------------------------------------------
-  system.file       The path to describe the structure of the function system
+  system.file       The name of the file that describe the structure of the function system
   ===============  ==============================================================================